-There is also an underground secret chamber which was used by King to conduct secretive discussions.
+There is also an underground secret chamber that was used by King to conduct secretive discussions.

 Also known as Chitanrangi Mahal.
 It is a two-storey building built of mortar.
 This was mainly used by queens to relax.

-Interesting fact of this architecture is that it had a cooling system in place.
-The water from nearby well was pumped in and was sprinkled all around the place to keep it cooler from the sweltering heat.
+An interesting fact of this architecture is that it had a cooling system in place.
+The water from a nearby well was pumped in and was sprinkled all around the place to keep it cooler from the sweltering heat.

 Royal elephants were also treated well.
 They had their own beautiful place to rest.
-The are total eleven stables interconnected.
+There are total eleven stables interconnected.

-The building is built of stone and mortar and have beautifully carved arches.
+The building is built of stone and mortar and has beautifully carved arches.